AKing-283/Multi-class-Text-Emotion-Analysis/README.md

 cd multi-class-emotion-analysis
 pip install -r requirements.txt
 ```
+## Disclaimer
+This model is trained using Logistic Regression and Count Vectorizer.
+When words below 20 is used in this then it will give wrong output so a word limit of 20 is needed in this for good output

 ## 🔗 Contributing
 Feel free to open an issue or submit a pull request if you find any improvements or bugs.